Luis Carrasco Tornero

 Biography

-I currently work as an applied scientist at Descartes Labs, where I mainly analyze satellite data, combining it with multiple other datasets to create dynamic products for the measurement and monitoring of deforestation and biomass.
-I am also working on a satellite-based biodiversity monitoring system.
-Formerly, I was a Postdoctoral Fellow at the University of Tokyo, and at NIMBioS/University of Tennessee, where I worked on forest structure measurements with lidar, habitat and crop historical mapping, environment-biodiversity relationships, protected areas and climate change, etc. Prior to that, I also worked at the Center of Ecology and Hydrology (CEH) in the UK, collaborating with the creation of the UK's national Land Cover Map.
+I currently work as Senior Geospatial & Sustainability Data Scientist at TRACT, a sustainability measurement and insights platform for agriculture and food supply chains.
+My work focuses on geospatial analytics, science-based methodology development, and data integration for deforestation-risk assessment, carbon and land-use change analytics, farm-boundary data workflows, and nature-related insights.
+I have led technical work connecting external geospatial data providers and customer-uploaded spatial data with TRACT's analytics, internal spatial analytics using Google Earth Engine and BigQuery, and agrifood industry technical working groups on deforestation.
+Formerly, I was an Applied Scientist in Sustainability at Descartes Labs, where I worked on satellite-based approaches for deforestation alerts, biomass and forest carbon monitoring, and biodiversity monitoring.
+Before moving into industry, I was a Postdoctoral Fellow at the University of Tokyo, and at NIMBioS/University of Tennessee, where I worked on forest structure measurements with lidar, historical habitat and crop mapping, environment-biodiversity relationships, protected areas, and climate change.
+Prior to that, I worked at the Centre for Ecology and Hydrology (CEH) in the UK, contributing to the UK national Land Cover Map.
 I obtained my PhD at the University of Tsukuba, Japan, where I studied the habitat selection of colonial herons and egrets.
-I studied my bachelor's degree in physics and my master's degree on biodiversity conservation at the University of Valencia, Spain, where I found my passion for nature and for looking at the earth from above.
+I studied physics and biodiversity conservation at the University of Valencia, Spain, where I found my passion for nature and for looking at the Earth from above.

 Journal Publications